Letter to Self-Publishers

-The majority of self-published (fantasy) authors out in the wild are assholes.
+The self-published (fantasy) authors out in the wild are assholes.
 They are walking insults to everything we writers hold dear: patience, hard work, art, language, and integrity.

-I don’t care how mean spirited I’m being.
-If you take offense to my words then you are one of these narcissistic, delusional, self-publishing rejects, and you need to stop all writing projects now.
-Stick to your day job, and stop oversaturating the market with your unstructured, unedited, unformatted, and just plain ungood products.
+I don't care how mean-spirited I'm being.
+If you take offense to my words then you are one of these narcissistic, delusional, self-publishing rejects, and you need to stop all writing projects now!
+Stick to your day jobs, and stop over-saturating the market with your unstructured, unedited, unformatted, and just plain un-GOOD books.

 So Imma rant now, and you can't stop me!